matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 ```

 ## Alternatives
 Currently, there is no way outside of homeserver-wide restrictions (mjolnir, anti-spam plugins), for users to control who can send them invites.
-While users can ignore single users to prevent them from sending them invites, this does nothing since a malicious user simply create another matrix account.
+While users can ignore single users to prevent them from sending them invites, this does little since a malicious user simply create another matrix account.

 ## Potential Issues
 There is a potential denial of service for the `has-shared-room` and `has-direct-room` invite rules, as they require searching through all rooms a user is in, which could be a lot.
 This heavily depends on the homeserver's internals of course.